 - Government: Nederlandse Taalunie in The Hague

-At the latter two organisations, he was project manager of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.
+At the latter two organisations, I was project manager of the Flemish-Dutch Human Language Technology Agency (HLT Agency or TST-Centrale), a repository for digital Dutch language resources.

-From March 2015 onward, Remco van Veenendaal works for the National Archives of the Netherlands (Nationaal Archief) in The Hague – from the digital national language to the digital national memory of the Netherlands.
-He started as Preservation Advisor, and is now Preservation Officer.
-In March 2015 he also initiated Veenentaal.
-Visit his LinkedIn page for more work experience information, of open the CV of Remco van Veenendaal (CV-RvV, in Dutch).
+From March 2015 onward, I work for the National Archives of the Netherlands (Nationaal Archief) in The Hague – from the digital national language to the digital national memory of the Netherlands.
+I started as Preservation Advisor, and am now Preservation Officer.
+In March 2015 I also initiated Veenentaal.
+Visit my LinkedIn page for more work experience information, of open my CV: CV-RvV, in Dutch.

-Veenentaal advises on language applications, and develops them too.
-If possible, Veenentaal uses available open source applications to show what is possible and available.
+As mentioned, Veenentaal develops language applications.
+Through the Veenentaal hobby project I keep up my knowledge about the field of language and speech technology.
+Where possible, Veenentaal uses existing open source applications to show what is already possible and available.
 An example is redekundig.nl, an application for parsing Dutch sentences and describing the grammatical functions and categories of the parts.